-The Do’s and Don’ts of Business Continuity Planning Financial Institutions
+The Do’s and Don’ts of Business Continuity Planning for Financial Institutions

-Business continuity planning (BCP) is an extensive, ever-changing process that has many pitfalls for the unprepared.
+Business continuity planning for financial institutions is an extensive, ever-changing process that has many pitfalls for the unprepared.
 Often, organizations will build business continuity plans that lie dormant until an interruption.
-For others, the planning process becomes so granular, focused on all the potential issues they could experience, that they spend too little time fleshing out the scenarios they are most likely to face.
+For others, the planning process becomes too granular.
+They focus on all of the potential issues they could experience and spend too little time fleshing out the scenarios they are most likely to face.
 This guide will give helpful advice and insight into common mistakes to avoid to help you create an effective business continuity plan for your organization.

 Don’t: Assume Your “Big Book” Is Going To Cut IT